The Goal of the Healthy Heart Program at NHC

 The cardiovascular system has three main components: the heart, the blood vessels, and the blood itself.

 The heart serves the action of the system’s pump and the blood vessels are the delivery routes.
 Blood is the fluid which gets pumped throughout the body providing oxygen and other nutrients to vital tissues and also aids in the removal of wastes.
 Therefore, the main function of the cardiovascular system is the maintenance of blood flow to all parts of the body to ensure survival.

 The following behavioral risk factors contribute to approximately 80% of coronary heart disease and cerebrovascular disease (1).

 1. Unhealthy diet

 3. Tobacco use and alcohol consumption

 Unhealthy diet and physical inactivity can elevate blood pressure, blood glucose, lipid levels, and also increases weight.
-These measurable risk factors are known as “intermediate risk factors” indicating an increased risk of developing a heart failure, stroke, heart attack and other co morbidities (1).
+These measurable risk factors are known as “intermediate risk factors” indicating an increased risk of developing heart failure, stroke, heart attack and other comorbidities (1).

-The following data is obtained from World Health Organization & from Public Health Agency of Canada.
+The following data is obtained from the World Health Organization & from the Public Health Agency of Canada.